KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 between 404 training samples and 102 test samples.
 And each feature in the input data (for example, the crime rate) has a different scale

+#### 3.6.2 Preparing the data

+It would be problematic to feed into a neural network values that all take wildly different ranges.
+The network might be able to automatically adapt to such heterogeneous data, but it would definitely make learning more difficult.
+A widespread best practice to deal with such data is to do feature-wise normalization: for each feature in the input data (a column in the input data matrix), you subtract the mean of the feature and divide by the standard deviation, so that the feature is centered around 0 and has a unit standard deviation.
+This is easily done in Numpy.

+Note that the quantities used for normalizing the test data are computed using the training data.
+You should never use in your workflow any quantity computed on the test data, even for something as simple as data normalization.